pb66/OEM-documentation/BuildingBlocks/AndroidApp/AndroidAppPart1.md

-## Emon Android App project log + ongoing build guide
+## How to build an Energy Monitoring Android App

 1) Start by installing Eclipse with Android SDK